Skip to main content

 37. Explore French litterature with a Planner widget

-The example below shows the possibilities of the Planner widget.
-Students will find a clear overview with a separate assignment for each century on the French literature of that period.
-When they have finished an assignment, they can check it off in the overview.
+The example below shows how to use the Planner widget for literature reading activities.
+Students get a clear overview with a separate assignment for each century of French literature history.
+When they finish an assignment, they can check it off in the overview, which helps them organize their learning process and follow their progress through the course material.

 Additional Resources